 4. Get Your Colleagues To Take Part

-There are lots of ways to get people you work with involved.
+There are lots of ways to get people you work with involved in fundraising ideas.
 Arrange a fancy-dress day at work – even if it’s on Zoom – and take proceeds for your favourite charity.
 Make it a regular thing to make sure everyone can get involved each time.

 5. Look to engage with organisations

 Making people aware of the work a charity does can be the hardest part of gaining new support.
 If you’re keen to get the news out there about a fundraiser or event, why not reach out to organisations or businesses to raise awareness and see if there’s any additional funding or online presence you can gain.

 If there are two charities you’re wanting to support, then why not team up with others?
 When it comes to raising money, not everyone will be aware of every cause, so why not share the passion for the fundraiser by inviting others to take part in aid of their chosen charity.
 You’ll not only help other causes, but the awareness piece spreads further.

 7. Gift Aid where you can

 Whether it’s donating pre-loved goods or making a monetary gift, you can make your money go further by giving Gift Aid which adds an extra 25p on to every pound made.
 If you’re a UK taxpayer, you can Gift Aid your donation at no extra cost to you, there’s just a few details we’ll need when taking your donation.

 Many non-profits run a ‘double your donation’ campaign which is supported by an anonymous trust or beneficiary that will double donations provided up to a certain amount.
 This is a great way to stretch your pound further and know that your support is helping to donate even more.